samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.1/configuration-2.1.md

 ## Workflow Roles

 The Workflow Roles panel will allow repository administrators to search for any registered user in the repository and assign them a role in an Administrative Set workflow.
 From the page, you can Assign Roles or view Current Roles.
+This is a high-level view of users and their roles in various workflows in the administrative sets within your repository.
+It is recommended that repository managers assign and manage roles from the specific administrative set edit page.

 ### Assign Roles